uct-cbio/ngs-academy/_posts/2024-02-09-NGS-Academy-Bioinformatics-Training-on-Pathogen-Surveillance.md

  <b>Purpose of the course:</b>

  <ul>
   <li>1.
-Develop fundamental bioinformatics skills.
-Increasing programming knowledge, developing additional computational skills to allow more capacity building across the  Africa continent</li>
+Develop fundamental bioinformatics skills, increasing programming knowledge and developing additional computational skills</li>
   <li>2.
-Introduce different bioinformatic workflows for specific pathogens surveillance.</li>
+Introduce different bioinformatic workflows for specific pathogen surveillance scenarios</li>
   <li>3.
-Examples on Galaxy, coding in R.</li>
+Provide examples of workflows and analysis using Galaxy, and through coding in R.</li>
     <li>4.
-Use cases of "intermediate bioinformatics": cholera outbreak (which is analysed by mapping reads to reference and is essentially  treated as a clonal organism in an outbreak situation) </li>
+Go through a use case of a cholera outbreak to teach bacterial pathogen surveillance. </li>
   <li>5.
 Use case we look at the web tools, but focus on the command line with the Bactopia workflow (which is a well maintained nf-core compliant Nextflow workflow) and visualisation using Microreact and Grapetree.</li>

 </ul>